Widmark-Kaue/BEMT/README.md

 Implementation of Blade Element Momentum Theory and case study for Aerodynamics of wind turbine and rotating blades (AA-204) course.
 This project implements the Blade Element Momentum Theory (BEMT), which is a technique used to calculate the aerodynamic performance of wind turbines and propellers.

+# Hanson's Method
+Implementation of Hanson method to predict tonal noise of rotating blade using Actuactor Line Simulation inputs and BEMT inputs.

 ## Installation

 ### Prerequisites